 No. He is not okay.
-Every word she says is a reminder of how easy it is to kiss her right now.
+Every word she says is a reminder of how easy it would be to kiss her right now.
 He breathes out through his nose and bites his tongue, focusing on the pain of his teeth cutting into the soft flesh.
 He – cannot – do – this.
-But her nose grazes his again, just barely, just enough to let him know that she is still hovering above his face, and something in him snaps.
+But her nose grazes his again, just barely, just enough to let him know that she is still hovering above his face and something in him snaps.

 He trails his hand up her back.
 The feeling the soft fabric over rigid boning gives way to her even softer skin.
 His hand weaves into the fine threads of her hair before cupping the back of her head.

 He tilts his chin over, then up, and there she is.
-He gives her the softest ghosting of a touch and then he pulls back.
+He ghosts his mouth against hers, barely touching - hardly daring to, and then he pulls back.
 He gives her a chance to absorb the sensation and catalog it away with all of her new experiences.
 He gives the contact a chance to sink right to the burning pit building in his stomach, but that is all he gives her.
 It is all he can give her.
 Just the slightest touch left him paralyzed with the intensity.
 He cannot breathe, cannot move, cannot think because he doesn't trust what he may do.

-He doesn't have time to decide what to do because there it is again against his lips: butterfly wings, feather light and a punch to the gut all at the same time because now she is kissing him.
+His hopes are dashed because the feeling is there again against his lips.
+It is butterfly wings.
+It is feather light and a punch to the gut all at the same time because now she is kissing him.
 It is so soft it could be an accident, a fumbling touch in the night with their faces so close.
 It could be, but it isn't.
-Her touch is a perfect copycat of his movement because she doesn't know more, doesn't know what comes next, but she enjoys the way her stomach clenches on contact.
+Her touch is a perfect copycat of his because she doesn't know more, doesn't know what comes next, but she enjoys the way her stomach clenches on contact.

-His fingers curl into her hair, catching stands on calluses, and he holds her steady because she can't pull away now.
+His fingers curl taut into her hair, catching stands on calluses, and he holds her steady because she can't pull away now.
 Not after she kissed him.
-Not now that he needs her.

 He can feel her anticipation to see where this goes next, what this could mean, this new thing he showed her.
-He pretends it doesn't mirror his own.
+Does she even know what this is?
+Probably not.

 It starts the way real first kisses should, soft and lingering.
 His free hand comes up and presses against the small of her back.
 She is so small he fears he might break her.
 She doesn't resist his touch.
 Instead she sinks into him and makes a little contented sigh that he feels more than hears.
 The control he keeps locked just beneath his skin writhes at the noise, trying to break free, but he doesn't dare let it.
 He knows exactly what will happen if it does.

-He gives her all he can, closed mouth and chaste, but these schoolchildren kisses aren't enough for her.
+Even so, these schoolchildren kisses aren't enough for her.
 Instinct tells her there is more.
 Flynn tries his best to keep things easy, keep them simple, but she fights against it.
-Rapunzel presses harder, wriggles closer, needing more of something.
-She is too invasive and eager for gentle chivalry and he is too wrapped up in her to resist.
+Rapunzel presses harder, wriggles closer, needing more of something she can't understand.
+She is too invasive and eager for these gentle closed mouth kisses and he is too wrapped up in her to resist.

 He tilts his head, hand twisting in her hair to give him the proper leverage to show her just exactly what he needs her to do.
 Each little gasp or breath she makes is an electric jolt through his body.
 He opens his mouth and pulls her lower lip between his.
-His tongue slicks out and runs along her captured lip, hot and damp.
-She tastes like peach wine and ginger; warm on his tongue, sweet on his lips, and he wants more, more, more.
+His tongue slicks out and ran along her captured lip, hot and damp.

 Luckily he doesn't have long to worry.

-Rapunzel opens her mouth and presses it against his waiting lips in invitation to show her more, to try it again.
+With blatant curiosity Rapunzel opens her mouth and presses it against his waiting lips in invitation to show her more, to try it again.
 With her touch he inhales sharply and he realizes he'd been holding his breath ever since she pulled back.
-It is like he forgot how to breathe without her showing him how.
+It was like he forgot how to breathe without her showing him how.
 The revelation shocks him almost as much as how she welcomes his tongue into her mouth.
+She tastes like peach wine and ginger; warm on his tongue, sweet on his lips, and he wants more, more, more.